Books

 Caleb’s Crossing by Geraldine Brooks Caleb's Crossing

-I thought this was excellent, thought that’s coming from me about a piece of historical fiction with a religious and feminist bent to it.
+I thought this was excellent, though that’s coming from me about a piece of historical fiction with a religious and feminist bent to it.
 So for me that’s like saying ‘the chocolate was excellent.’
 Well, no duh.
 Brooks tells the story of a preacher’s daughter on Martha’s Vineyard and her relationship with a boy who goes on to become the first Native American graduate of Harvard College.
 As Bethia’s father struggles to convert the native Wampanoag they share the island with, Bethia struggles with her religious convictions.
 Caleb teaches her about his spiritual beliefs, which she is fascinated and disturbed by.
 Bethia also struggles against her family and her place in the world as a woman, yearning for the education she is not allowed to have.
 Not my favorite Brooks novel, but that may be just because her other works are so amazing.
 Here’s a review from the New York Times, one from NPR, and one from WaPo.
 Also, side note – Geraldine Brooks came to our local bookstore where I heard her speak and got my book signed!
 She wrote DEAR ALYSON in it!
 I was in such awe that I could only manage a “Thank you for coming!”
 It is not a lie that I have given a symbolic middle finger to a rock star, and yet, in Ms. Brooks’ presence, I’m stunned into silence.
 I’m such a nerd.

 The Perks of Being a Wallflower by Stephen Chbosky The Perks of Being a Wallflower